Five ways to honor our military veterans every day of the year

 Step forward, extend your hand and say, “Thank you for your service.”

-If the veteran seems open to more conversation, ask what branch of service he or she served in, where they served, and what was their role.
+If the veteran seems open to more conversation, ask what branch of service he or she served in, where they served, and their role.
 Do not ask anything invasive, but do say “Thank you for your service” again before departing.

 2 Comments